- Many universities require English certification, but Poland allows study without IELTS or TOEFL certifications.

 Universities in Poland

-In the previous paragraphs, we only mentioned one of the many polish universities and business schools.
+In the previous paragraphs, we only mentioned one of the many Polish universities and business schools.
 In fact, here’s a list of the top universities in Poland according to QS Top Universities:

 - Jagiellonian University;